nhtranggg/superstore-sales-analysis/README.md

 Superstore sales dashboard built in both Microsoft Excel and Power BI — comparing tool approaches on the same dataset to demonstrate cross-platform BI skills.

 ## Overview
 This project analyzes $993M in sales data across 4 regions and 3 product categories, built twice using different tools: Excel (pivot tables, dynamic formulas) and Power BI (DAX measures, interactive visuals).
-The Power BI version extends the analysis further with city-level and product-level breakdowns, plus a custom Calendar table for accurate YoY growth calculations.
+The two versions take complementary analytical angles — the Excel dashboard visualizes sales chronologically across quarters to reveal long-term trend, while the Power BI dashboard groups quarters across years to reveal seasonality patterns within each quarter.
+The Power BI version also extends the analysis further with city-level and product-level breakdowns, plus a custom Calendar table for accurate YoY growth calculations.

 ## Business Questions
 - Which regions and categories drive the most sales?
-- How does performance vary by quarter and year?
+- How has overall sales trended chronologically across years and quarters? *(Excel)*
+- Does any quarter consistently outperform others across years, revealing a seasonal pattern? *(Power BI)*
-- What are the top-performing cities and products?
+- What are the top-performing cities and products? *(Power BI)*
 - What is the year-over-year growth trend?

 ## Tools & Skills